russellf9/f9-ionic-webrtc/README.md

 $ gulp -r
 ```

-There seems to be a issue presently to test on device so use the following:
+There seems to be a issue presently to test on device using Gulp only so use the following:*

 ```
 # test on device
 $ gulp --build
 # "refresh" the build
-$ cordova prepare
+# "cordova prepare" is now run by the build task, so there is no need to run
 # from xcode select -> project -> device -> run ( the play like button )

 ```
+* Error whiche referes to the *? and the armv7 architecture

 **gulp utilities**